RespiraWorks/Ventilator/DesignRationales.md

 4. **Amenable to developing world supply chains and maitenance** - don't presume that the medical context we might be used to is the same in our target market.
 The only way to get this information is contact with doctors and workers familiar with the facts on the ground.

+5. **Open source** - we want this project to be something that anyone who wants can build off of and leverage.
+Therefore, all designs, rationales behind those designs, requirements, processes, etc. will be documented in a common repo that everyone has access to. **#todo** - go through and make sure all of the links in here are in git so that people can access them (some slack links exist temporarily before the information is fully resolved and moved to git)

 ## System CONOPS/System Design:

 More detailed thoughts on this [here](https://docs.google.com/document/d/1_2f-MABkjC65XBJjWOoxpzJW7co3L-7IdkNQfdwZbGU/edit).